Alt Protein Food Tech Partnerships

 Steakholder Foods Gets a Patent For 3D Food Printing (2023/07/31)

 Steakholder Foods has been granted a patent for advanced print heads that overcome traditional challenges in bioprinting, allowing for the fabrication of edible biostructures with exceptional precision.
 The company aims to enhance the use of its drop-on-demand technology for the deposition of patterns of cells.
 This patent highlights the company’s efforts in pushing the boundaries of 3D printing technologies and strengthening its intellectual property portfolio.
-Steakholder Foods is also focusing on creating end products that mimic the taste, texture, and appearance of traditional meat and seafood, positioning itself as a supplier to meat manufacturers and cultivated meat producers.
+Steakholder Foods also focuses on creating end products that mimic the taste, texture, and appearance of traditional meat and seafood, positioning itself as a supplier to meat manufacturers and cultivated meat producers.

 Steakholder Foods Successfully Closes Registered Direct Offering, Raising $6 Million in Gross Proceeds (2023/07/28)